frenchja/Creek/README.md

   - Playlist feature for ffmpeg2theora option in BASH.
   - Utilize VLC's [web interface](http://wiki.videolan.org/Documentation:Modules/http_intf).
   - Video codec choices (e.g., [Theora](http://www.theora.org/) vs. [x264](http://www.videolan.org/developers/x264.html) vs. [VP8](http://www.webmproject.org/))

+## License Information
+Any program in the north-american-playground repo is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see [http://www.gnu.org/licenses/].